 Christian Fiction (all genres - for both adults and young adults), Action, Military, Historical Fiction, Science Fiction and Fantasy, Contemporary/Mainstream

 You are sitting at your computer, smiling, with an incredible sense of satisfaction in your heart.
 After more hours than you can count, you've finally finished your novel - a story from deep inside your soul that you want to share with the world.

 But soon the questions start hitting your mind: Is it the very best that it can be?
 Will anyone even want to read it?
 Will an agent or publisher want to look at it?

 With more than a decade of experience as an editor, John David understands the gamut of feelings that comes with getting your novel from your hard drive onto the shelf at your local bookstore.
 That's why he'd love to partner with you in getting your novel to the next level, whatever stage you may be at after you've written it.

-Developmental Editing - With a detailed evaluation document and page-by-page comments/suggestions throughout your novel, find out exactly how you can make your good story evenbetter.
+Manuscript Critiques - With a detailed evaluation document and page-by-page comments/suggestions throughout your novel, find out exactly how you can make your good story evenbetter.

 Substantive Editing - Receive guidance and hands-on editorial help from John David in reorganizing and revising your story to take care of style, structure, content, plotting, character, story flow, and point-of-view issues.
 Also includes copyediting and proofreading.

 Copyediting - Got the big-picture stuff down already?
 Then let John David take care of grammar, word usage, tone, format, and more with a copyedit that will add a shine to your story.
 Also includes proofreading.